 - The withdrawal method being used if transferring fiat currency

 Crypto withdrawals tend to attract a flat fee, whereas fiat withdrawals can be slugged with a flat fee or a percentage-based fee.
-For example, CEX.IO doesn’t charge any withdrawal fees for USD transfers at the time of writing, but Binance’s withdrawal fees vary.
+For example, CEX.IO doesn’t charge any withdrawal fees for USD transfers at the time of writing.

 It’s easy to forget about withdrawal fees when choosing an exchange, but being slugged with a hefty transfer fee when moving your funds into a wallet can make a big difference to the overall cost of your transaction.
 With this in mind, remember to check the fine print to find out what withdrawal fees apply before choosing an exchange.